raydac/jcp-ai/README.md

 #### Variables

-- __jaip.anthropic.base.url__ - base URL for REST calls, it will be provided for REST client
+- __jcpai.anthropic.base.url__ - base URL for REST calls, it will be provided for REST client
-- __jaip.anthropic.model__ - name of the model to be used for prompt processing
+- __jcpai.anthropic.model__ - name of the model to be used for prompt processing
-- __jaip.anthropic.auth.token__ - authentication token if needed
+- __jcpai.anthropic.auth.token__ - authentication token if needed
-- __jaip.anthropic.api.key__ - api key if needed
+- __jcpai.anthropic.api.key__ - api key if needed

 ### OpenAI